Why Roast Date Matters More Than Origin or Price

 Cold Brew (Peak: 7-30 days): Longer extraction time is more forgiving of slightly older beans.
 The extended brew time can extract remaining compounds from coffee that might taste flat in other methods.

 French Press (Peak: 7-28 days): Immersion brewing works well across a wider freshness range.
 The full immersion helps extract flavor even from slightly older beans.
+For best results, see our French press brewing guide for grind size and steep time recommendations.

 Red Flags That Indicate Stale Coffee